 Corporate Governance

-As a corporate citizen trusted by the international community, the Tokyo Seimitsu Group recognizes that enhancing corporate governance to develop fair and highly transparent management activities is vital, and, following corporate governance basic policy, is working to build effective corporate governance structures and systems.
+As a corporate citizen trusted by the international community, the Tokyo Seimitsu Group recognizes that enhancing corporate governance to develop fair and highly transparent management activities is vital.

 Basic Policy on Corporate Governance